-NOTE: Southwest Research Institute testing approves 18 in (457 mm) installation minimum from structure.
+NOTE: Southwest Research Institute tesing approves 18 inch installation minimum from structure.
 Southwest Research is a nationally recognized third party testing and listing agency.

 The criteria was to determine the worst case fire scenario within the generator and to determine the ignitability of items outside the engine enclosure at various distances.
 The enclosure is constructed of non-combustible materials, and the results and conclusions from the independent testing lab indicated that any fire within the generator enclosure would not pose any ignition risk to nearby combustibles or structures, with or without fire service personnel response.